Hound Dogs

 About the Plott

-The Plott is a very large hound dogs known for its outgoing nature and capable mind.
-Better suited to homes with space, the Plott is best matched with experienced owners.
+The Plott is a large hound dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, better suited to homes with outdoor space, the Plott is best matched with experienced owners.
 Typically standing 20 to 27 inches tall at the shoulder and weighing 40 to 75 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Plott brings a distinct combination of traits that sets it apart.
 The Plott is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Plott loves being close to its people and forms strong bonds with every member of the household.